ospalh/anki-addons/_posts/2013-05-07-Metric_time.md

 that returns times shorter than a year as days – even times much shorter than a day.
 Longer times are written as years with one decimal place.

+<blockquote class="nb">This is an Anki 2.0 plugin.
+I have no plans of
+updating it.
+People that are interrested in this are welcome to take this over.</blockquote>

 ## AnkiDroid